top of page

 • Spring break (March)

-• Summer break (June-August, summer lessons are TBD)
+• Summer break (June-August, summer lessons can be offered on a case-by-case basis)

 For single-day holidays, there are no lessons.
-Single-day holidays include the following:
+Single-day holidays during the school year include the following:

 • Labor Day (September)